 Agricultural Conservation Easements

-An agricultural conservation easement (ACE) is a deed restriction landowners voluntarily place on their property to protect productive agricultural land.
-They are used by landowners to authorize a qualified conservation organization or public agency to monitor and enforce the restrictions set forth in the agreement.
-In general, ACEs limit subdivision, non-farm development and other uses of the land that are incompatible with farming.
+A conservation easement is a deed restriction landowners voluntarily place on their property to protect resources such as productive agricultural land, ground and surface water, wildlife habitat, historic sites or scenic views.
+They are used by landowners (“grantors”) to authorize a qualified conservation organization or public agency (“grantee”) to monitor and enforce the restrictions set forth in the agreement.
+Conservation easements are flexible documents tailored to each property and the needs of individual landowners.
+The landowner usually works with the prospective grantee to decide which activities should be limited to protect specific resources.
+Agricultural conservation easements (ACEs) are drafted to keep land available for agriculture.
+In general, ACEs limit subdivision, nonfarm development and other uses of the land that are incompatible with farming.

 - ACE Fact Sheet